emnify/product-docs/docs/rest-api.md

 The emnify API is based on the OpenAPI Specification OAS3.
 You can try out our API using the [API reference](https://cdn.emnify.net/api/doc/swagger.html).

-The sections below will describe the services available through the emnify API.

 ## API authentication

 To use the emnify API, you need to authenticate with an authentication token.